Weston Kester, National Level Helper

 Unflinching in the face of a Ron Wattana's formidable Kash at Weston's first National Championship during the 2016 USCA GSD Nationals.

 Kester family at the 2015 GSD Nationals in Bowling Green, KY.

-Please leave a comments below or clik the Facebook 'Like' button on the top :) Thanks for ready
+Please leave a comments below or click the Facebook 'Like' button on the top :)

 Saw his performance, didn't believe he was a strong helper to be in nationals, he couldn't keep his footing during the drive- and lucked extremely nervous with different dogs- performance varied